An annual report is an in-depth, comprehensive report that provides an overview of a business’s achievements and key metrics from the preceding year.

 11. Try using unusual page layouts

 If one of the pillars of your business is creativity, reflect that in your annual report design.
 Play around with unusual page layouts and surprising design elements.
+Our post on presentation layout ideas should help spark your creativity.

 Take this annual report template that follows a zig-zag path and uses circles to present data in a quirky way.